This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 Our right to transfer and assign

-You permit us to transfer or assign all of our rights and obligations under these terms and conditions to any third party.
-We will only transfer any of your and our rights or obligations under the agreement if we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions or we need to do so to keep to any legal or regulatory requirement.
-When we transfer rights and obligations we call this ‘novation’.
-When we only transfer rights, we call this ‘assignment’.
+You agree and permit us to merge, reorganize, spin-off, transform or execute any other form of reorganization or restructuring of our company or business and/or transfer or assign all of our rights and obligations under these terms and conditions to any third party.
+We will only transfer any of your and our rights or obligations under the agreement if we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions or we need to do so to keep to any legal or regulatory requirement, or it is done as a result of implementation of reorganization (or a similar process).
+You will be able to terminate your account upon notification about the assignment, merger, reorganisation or any other similar notification.

 Lithuanian law applies